 Data Point #4: Payroll taxes

-Waterloo’s affordability advantage extends to payroll taxes, which are half the cost of those in Columbus – and significantly lower than in most US tech hubs.
+Waterloo’s affordability advantage extends to payroll taxes, which are lower than those in Columbus and significantly lower than in most US tech hubs.

 Payroll taxes can – and should – influence your business expansion decision.
 Paired with lower salaries – thanks largely to exchange rates – Canada provides an excellent environment for significant growth.